karthikeyanVK/SatelliteImageClassifier/SatelliteImageClassification.md

 # Satelite Data Image Classification - Deep Learning

-- Open and  start working on the satelliteImageClassification.ipynb to identify Cloud, Desert, Water, GreenArea
+- In Colab, open this repo and start working on the satelliteImageClassification.ipynb to identify Cloud, Desert, Water, GreenArea

 ## Run the import and drive import cell